Only got five minutes to spare? Not to worry, here are some quick letter writing tips while you wait for your morning coffee.

 I tell myself I’ll do it tomorrow.
 Sound familiar to you?

 We live in a society where unread emails, a piling to-do list and a non-stop calendar are part of our everyday lives.
 Our attention is spread thin so finding time to write to our sponsored children can easily become de-prioritised yet writing letters keeps your relationship with your sponsored child thriving.

-Stories from Compassion assisted children across the world remind us that your prayers and letters have the power to encourage, strengthen and celebrate life.
+Stories from Compassion assisted children across the world remind us that your prayers and letters have the power to encourage, empower, strengthen and celebrate life.